FelixFrohnertDB/felixfrohnertdb.github.io/_projects/4_project.md

 - Benchmarking optimizers to achieve convergence

-Our solution stood out for its performance, earning us the first place.
+Our solution using a problem-inspired ansatz stood out for its performance, earning us the first place.

 Further information can be found in the accompanying [GitHub repository](https://github.com/LOQCathon/unloqc-VQE-9).